ignite/cli/docs/configure/reference.md

 ## `genesis`

 Use to overwrite values in `genesis.json` in the data directory to test different values in development environments.
-See (3 Genesis Parameters)[./3%20Configure%20a%20Blockchain/3%20Genesis%20Parameters.md].
+See [Genesis Parameters](./genesis.md).